ibm-cloud-docs/overview/ui.md

 :   In the **Shortcuts** section, click **Resources** to view a full list of your resources.

 Learn how to build larger solutions
-:   In the **IBMaaS** section, you can find groupings of like services such as Infrastructure, Platform Automation, and Security that can be deployed together to form more complex solutions.
+:   In the **IBMaaS** section, you can access areas of {{site.data.keyword.cloud_notm}} that are focused on specific use cases and industries such as Infrastructure, Platform Automation, and Security.

 Get support when something's not working as expected
 :   In the **Shortcuts** section, click the **Support center** tile to go to the [Support Center](https://cloud.ibm.com/unifiedsupport/supportcenter){: external} page.